nytlabs/streamtools/docs/docs.md

 * **bang**.
 Sometimes you just want to kick another block into action once, without waiting for some duration of time for the `ticker` block to kick it into action.
 The `bang` block is here for you.
 	* Rules: none.

 Connect the `bang`'s OUT endpoint to another block's IN endpoint.
-When you want to bang the connected block, click the `bang` block's query endpoint, aka the red square at its upper right corner.
+When you want to bang the connected block, click the `bang` block's query endpoint, i.e. the red square at its upper right corner.

 You'll hopefully see data start to flow further down the pattern of blocks, along with a confirmation message: